DaniAffCH/multiperson-realtime-pose-estimation/README.md

 python main.py --inference
 ```

-`demo.ipynb` is a notebook that shows an example of code usage.
+`demo.ipynb` is a notebook that shows an example of code usage and provides further details about the project.

 ## Acknowledgements
 This work is based on [LitePose][2] paper and [HigherHRNet][3].
 Moreover it uses the [Associative Embedding][4] to cluster the keypoints.